 The Yom Kippur day services consist of Shacharit, Mussaf, Mincha and a fourth service called Ne'ilah.
-At the conclusion of Yom Kippur, we daven Ma'ariv, followed
+At the conclusion of Yom Kippur, we daven Ma'ariv, followed by Kiddush Levana, the sanctification of the new moon.

 Yom Kippur has all the restrictions of Shabbat.
 Therefore, we make Havdallah at its conclusion.
 Havdallah consists of the brachot of "boreh p'ri hagafen", "boreh m'orei ha-aish", and "hamavdil ben kodesh l'chol".
 Unlike the Havdallah candle after Shabbat, this Havdallah candle must have been lit before Yom Kippur and left burning throughout the holiday.
 The preferable way is to light another candle from this candle and recite the bracha of "boreh m'orei ha'aish" over both of them.